fbpx

 Preparing Materials

-I've printed all my task cards on heavy cardstock in color.
+I’ve printed all my task cards in color on heavy cardstock.
 Because these are printed once and reused again and again, printing in color is not a huge expense.
-(See this post for more tips on printing in color on a budget!)
+(See this post for more tips on printing in color on a budget!

 After cutting, I laminate the cards and sort them by manipulative.
 Each card set has an image of the manipulative needed at the top of the cards, so they are simple for even young students to manage.
 Each set of cards is secured together using a binder clip.